By Alyse Bacine

 Active Meditation and Its Role in Breathwork

-Many contemporary breathwork approaches incorporate elements of active meditation, where breath awareness serves as an anchor for present-moment attention.
+Many contemporary approaches incorporate elements of active meditation, where breath awareness serves as an anchor for present-moment attention.
 Unlike silent meditation practices that may feel inaccessible to beginners, breath-based active meditation provides concrete, physical focal points that naturally draw attention inward.
+This creates accessible entry points to meditative states for individuals who find traditional sitting practices challenging.

-This approach creates accessible entry points to meditative states for individuals who find traditional sitting practices challenging.
-The physiological shifts generated through conscious breathing often make subtle awareness states more immediately perceptible, helping clients recognize sensations and internal experiences they might otherwise miss.
-Some practitioners report profoundly altered states similar to what has been described as DMT release through breathwork, particularly during extended sessions with specific rhythmic breathing patterns.
+The physiological shifts generated through conscious breathing often make subtle awareness states more immediately perceptible, helping clients recognize sensations they might otherwise miss.
+Some practitioners report profoundly altered states similar to what has been described as natural DMT activation, particularly during extended sessions with specific rhythmic breathing patterns.
+Integrating diverse breathing techniques and complementary practices expands the toolkit for skilled practitioners.

 Benefits of Breathwork Coaching